Susie Ibarra

-Susie Ibarra (born Anaheim, November 15, 1970) is a contemporary composer and percussionist who has worked and recorded with jazz, classical, world, and indigenous musicians.
+Susie Ibarra (born Anaheim, November 15, 1970) is an American contemporary composer and percussionist who has worked and recorded with jazz, classical, world, and indigenous musicians.
 One of SPIN's "100 Greatest Drummers of Alternative Music," she is known for her work as a performer in avant-garde, jazz, world, and new music.
+She received the 2025 Pulitzer Prize for Music.

 As a composer, Ibarra incorporates diverse styles and the influences of Philippine Kulintang, jazz, classical, poetry, musical theater, opera, and electronic music.
 Ibarra remains active as a composer, performer, educator, and documentary filmmaker in the U.S., Philippines, and internationally.
 She is interested and involved in works that blend folkloric and indigenous tradition with avant-garde.
-In 2004, Ibarra began field recording indigenous Philippine music, and in 2009 she co-founded Song of the Bird King, an organization focusing on the preservation of Indigenous music and ecology.
+In 2004, Ibarra began field recording indigenous Philippine music.

 Early years

 The youngest of five children, Ibarra was born in Anaheim, California, and raised in Houston, Texas.
 Her parents Bartolome and Herminia Ibarra were both physicians who immigrated from the Philippines.
 She began playing piano at the age of four.
 In grade school she sang in church and school choirs and played in a punk rock band in high school.
-While at Sarah Lawrence College in the late 1980s, Ibarra attended a Sun Ra performance which she has credited with kindling her interest in jazz.
-She also attended the Mannes College The New School for Music and Goddard College, where she received her B.A. in Music.
+While at Sarah Lawrence College in the late 1980s, Ibarra attended a Sun Ra performance that she has credited with kindling her interest in jazz.
+She also attended the Mannes School of Music and Goddard College, where she received her B.A. in music.

 Ibarra has lived in New York since 1989.
 She has studied with notable jazz and avant-jazz drummers Vernel Fournier, Earl Buster Smith, and Milford Graves.
-She has studied Philippine Kulintang music with National Endowment for the Arts Heritage Artist and Danongan "Danny" Kalanduyan and the Kalanduyan family, both in the United States and in Cotabato, Mindanao Philippines.
+She has studied Philippine Kulintang music with National Endowment for the Arts Heritage Artist and Danongan "Danny" Kalanduyan and the Kalanduyan family, in both the U.S. and Cotabato, Mindanao.